 - Create resources by using POST requests on the URI of the collection that lists all elements.
 The URI of the created resource is returned in the Location header field. - Read resources by using GET requests.
-To save network bandwidth and avoid transferring the complete body in the response, HEAD requests If-None-Match and If-Modified-Since are supported. - Update resources by using PUT requests.
-All updates are conditional and rely on Etag and If-Match header parameters.
+To save network bandwidth and avoid transferring the complete body in the response, HEAD requests and ETags are supported. - Update resources by using PUT requests.
+All updates are conditional and rely on ETags. - Delete resources by using DELETE requests. - Trigger actions such as Policy Uploads by using POST requests.